dv1/gst-soup-server-example/README.md

     build/gst-soup-server-example PORT CONTENT-TYPE <launch line>

+The launch line must have a final downstream element called "stream" with exactly one source pad, and this source pad must be unlinked.

 This example pipeline produces an h.264 stream, encapsulates it in MPEG-TS, and listens to port 14444 for HTTP GET requests: